Business and Other Risks

 (11) Mergers and Acquisitions (M&A)

 As part of its growth strategy, the Group is pursuing mergers and acquisitions in Japan and overseas.
 In the event of an M&A, we conduct detailed due diligence on the target company and make every effort to avoid risks.
 However, the Group may be affected by contingent liabilities, etc., that arise after the acquisition, the target company being unable to achieve its initially envisioned earnings plan, or a situation arising that interferes with the business operations of the target company, this could have an impact on the Group’s business performance and financial position.
+The Group’s basic principles for M&A include consistency with the medium-term business strategy, transparency in the acquisition process, strong financial discipline, and post-acquisition integration (PMI) and governance policies.
+In particular, in terms of financial discipline, emphasize return on invested capital (ROIC) in excess of the cost of capital.

 (12) Adoption of Impairment Accounting

 As of June 30, 2024, the Group had a total of 48,885 million yen in goodwill and intangible assets on our consolidated statement of financial position.
 They account for 32.0% of total assets, with the majority of goodwill found in fields related to machinery, electricity and electronics (14,651 million yen), Robosoft Group (10,250 million yen), and fields related to embedded control and IT infrastructure (7,969 million yen).
 Goodwill and intangible assets have increased as a result of our active pursuit of M&A in Japan and overseas.
 However, a recognizable decline in Group profitability may require the Group to determine whether goodwill or intangible assets have been impaired.
 Impairment losses related to goodwill or intangible assets may affect the Group’s business performance and financial position.
 Further, the goodwill is a non-amortized asset.
+In connection with M&A and equity investment, the Group may take action to avoid downside risk by reducing the potential amount of impairment loss by reducing initial investment or ownership ratio, or by granting put options to minority shareholders to act as an incentive to the founders (sellers) of the investee company to reduce management risk associated with the investment.
+If the performance of an investee business diverges significantly from originally forecasted plans, there may be a change in the fair value of put options granted to minority shareholders.
+Such changes may affect the Group’s business performance and financial position.
+When engaging in M&A, the Group forms a team consisting of business unit and PMI representatives beginning at the due diligence stage, creating a post-investment plan in advance.
+Plans are executed promptly after the conclusion of an investment as we strive to improve the management of the investee company and secure expected synergies between the investee company and Group affiliates.

 -Legal, Regulatory and Information Systems-